Fjelldal Chapel

-Fjelldal Chapel (Fjelldal kapell) is a chapel of the Church of Norway in Tjeldsund Municipality in Troms og Finnmark county, Norway.
+Fjelldal Chapel (Fjelldal kapell) is a chapel of the Church of Norway in Tjeldsund Municipality in Troms county, Norway.
 It is located in the village of Fjelldal.
 It is an annex chapel in the Tjeldsund parish which is part of the Trondenes prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden chapel was built in a long church style in 1960 using plans drawn up by the architect Birger Stoltenberg.
 The chapel seats about 140 people.